s-fleck/lgr/README.md

 lgr comes with a long list of optional dependencies.
 These are not necessary to use lgr, but that are required for some extra functions.
 Most of these dependencies are tied to specific Appenders, though **crayon** and **data.table** are also relevant to interactive use of lgr.

-Care was taken to choose packages that are slim, stable, have minimal dependencies, and are well maintained :
+Care was taken to choose packages that are slim, stable, have minimal dependencies, and are well maintained:

 -   [crayon](https://github.com/r-lib/crayon) for colored console output.
 -   [glue](https://glue.tidyverse.org/) for a more flexible formatting syntax via LoggerGlue and LayoutGlue.